 Guest Editorial by NOCO

-√ Set your thermostat to the highest temperature that is comfortable for you and your family.
-Be sure to keep the temperature constant.
-If you are not home during the day, use a programmable thermostat to set your air conditioning 4 degrees warmer.
+√ Set your thermostat to the lowest temperature that is comfortable for you and your family.

 √ Take advantage of your smart or programmable thermostat to set your home’s temperature for different times of the day based on your schedule.
 Also, make sure to lower your thermostat whenever you leave the house, but do not turn it off completely.

 √ Ceiling fans aren’t just for summer.
 Set the fan to rotate clockwise to trap heat inside to keep rooms warmer during cooler months.

 √ Check all your air vents to be sure they are not blocked by furniture or curtains.

 √ Heat your home with help from the sun by leaving curtains and blinds open during the daytime.
 Be sure to close them at night to cut down on any chill from the windows.

 Celebrating 90 years of energy distribution, NOCO serves thousands of heating, ventilating, natural gas, electricity, propane, and heating oil customers throughout Western New York.
 To learn more about NOCO’s energy assistance and maintenance programs or to schedule an annual tune-up to ensure a furnace is operating safely and efficiently, call NOCO at 716-614-6610 or visit noco.com.